SharzyL/pastebin-worker/doc/api.md

 Redirect to the URL recorded in the paste of name `<name>`.

-If error occurs, the worker returns status code different than `302`:
+If error occurs, the worker returns status code different from `302`:

 - `404`: the paste of given name is not found.
 - `500`: unexpected exception.
 You may report this to the author to give it a fix.